 - Complete work in batches.
 Batching is one of the best time management tips I have for mom bloggers.
 This consists of working on a single activity before moving onto something else.

 For example, make a list of 3-4 blog posts you want to publish.
 Write all of them without moving on to anything else.
 Then, edit all of them.
 Next, create the graphics for all of them.
 Finally, upload and schedule all of them.

-- Hire a mother’s helper.
-While many mom bloggers cannot justify the costs of daycare or preschool, having a teen or young adult come into your home a few hours a week can allow you to get more done.
+- Hire a mother’s helper or a virtual assistant.
+While many mom bloggers cannot justify the costs of daycare or preschool, having someone to come into your home a few hours a week or to help you with outreach or social media promotions for your blog will allow you to have more time to get more done.

 - Create a schedule for blogging.
-For your blog to be successful, you must see it as a business.
+To have a successful blog, you must treat it as a business.
 Ensure that you put 1-2 hours of blogging work into your daily schedule.
 This can come in the mornings, during nap time, or after the kids are in bed at night.

 - Make your work portable.
 Because sometimes life just doesn’t stop, get a laptop or tablet so you can work no matter where you are.
 You can outline a post during the carpool line, or get your Pinterest work scheduled during soccer practice.

 - Create to-do lists every single day.
 Perhaps the biggest time waster is deciding what to work on each day.
 Before you finish work for the evening, jot down 3-5 tasks you must do the following day.
 That way, when you sit down to work, you can get started right away.

 - Use an editorial calendar.
 To keep blogging regularly, having an editorial calendar is essential.
 This lets you see what posts are set to go live when, so you don’t get behind.

 - Delegate tasks.
 Avoid trying to do everything yourself.
 You can hire a VA to work on your social media promotions, or do one-off projects with someone for graphics or content.